Milchreis/madeFromLines/README.md

 This application is based on the [processing programming environment](https://processing.org).
 With Made-from-lines you can load pictures into the application and generate a creative line drawing.
 There are some controls to tweak the result.

+The internal algorithm is already included to my [image-processing library](https://github.com/Milchreis/processing-imageprocessing), if you want to use it in your own project.

 If you like this project and you want to keep me awake 🤪

 <a href='https://ko-fi.com/L4L21072C' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>